Understanding Non-Immigrant and Immigrant Visas

 Basic Visa Information

-There are essentially two different kinds of visas, nonimmigrant and immigrant visas.
+There are two different kinds of visas, non-immigrant and immigrant visas.
+A non-immigrant visa is one that a foreign national will apply for in order to come to the U.S. for a temporary period of time for business, school, or vacation purposes among others.

 An immigrant visa is one that an individual will apply for in order to become a lawful permanent resident and obtain a green card.
-A nonimmigrant visa is one that a foreign national will apply for in order to come to the U.S. for a temporary period of time for business, school, or vacation purposes among others.
-If you are seeking to come to the U.S. for any reason then it is important for you to seek legal assistance in order to obtain the correct visa in your case.

-If you wish to become a lawful permanent resident, and eventually a citizen, then you will need to apply for an immigrant visa.
 If you are approved then you will receive an immigration package that you will present to an official at any port of entry into the United States.
 If you are deemed admissible then you will be free to enter the United States as a permanent resident.

-Types Of Employment Visas
+Types of Non-immigrant Visas

 If you are a foreign national seeking employment in the United States, you may benefit from understanding the various visa options you have.
 Employment and treaty visas can have subtle differences depending on your specific situation.
 A knowledgeable attorney can help you understand the significance of the different categories.

-• E-1 nonimmigrant classification allows temporary citizenship solely to engage in international trade on their own behalf.
+- E-1 nonimmigrant classification allows temporary citizenship solely to engage in international trade on their own behalf.

-• E-2 nonimmigrant classification allows for citizenship when investing a substantial amount of capital in a U.S. business.
+- E-2 nonimmigrant classification allows for citizenship when investing a substantial amount of capital in a U.S. business.

-• EB-2 visas are for workers who hold advanced degrees (beyond bachelor’s), and those of exceptional ability.
+- EB-2 visas are for workers who hold advanced degrees (beyond bachelor’s), and those of exceptional ability.

-• EB-3 visas are for skilled workers (those whose job requires at least two years of training), professionals (job requires a degree) and unskilled workers.
+- EB-3 visas are for skilled workers (those whose job requires at least two years of training), professionals (job requires a degree) and unskilled workers.

-• EB-5 visas are for immigrant investors.
+- EB-5 visas are for immigrant investors.
 Those who wish to qualify for this visa must meet specific requirements about how much to invest and how many jobs the investment will create.

 Treaty Visa Guidance